Ontario Line: Route

 From Minton Place, the line would continue south under Pape Avenue, passing through Cosburn and Pape stations.
 The tunnel, mainly under Pape Avenue, would bow slightly to the west at Cosburn station, and slightly to the east at Pape station to avoid digging up the street to construct the station structures.
 At Pape station, the Ontario Line would connect with Line 2 Bloor–Danforth.

 South from Pape station, the line would travel roughly under Pape Avenue, emerging to the surface just north of Gerrard Street.
 The line would then enter Gerrard station on an elevated structure over the intersection of Gerrard Street and Carlaw Avenue.
 South of Gerrard station, the Ontario Line would run along the northwest side of GO Transit's Lakeshore East rail corridor located on an embankment.
 (The rail corridor has three tracks with provision for a fourth.
 With the construction of the Ontario Line, the corridor would eventually have six tracks.)
-The route would continue along the railway right-of-way, passing Riverside–Leslieville station at Queen Street East and continuing to East Harbour station, east of the Don River, on the south side of Eastern Avenue, where a new GO train station would be built on the surface.
+The route would continue along the railway right-of-way, passing Leslieville station at Queen Street East and continuing to East Harbour station, east of the Don River, on the south side of Eastern Avenue, where a new GO train station would be built on the surface.
 The Ontario Line would cross the Don River on a new bridge located on the north side of the existing rail bridge.
 After crossing the river, the line would pass the GO Transit Don Yard before descending into a tunnel just east of Cherry Street.